-Draft new ITU-T Recommendation H.248.75 (ex H.248.PIPA)
+Draft new Recommendation ITU-T H.248.75 (ex H.248.PIPA)

 Gateway control protocol: Package Identifier Publishing and Application Package

 Summary

 This Recommendation defines a new package that allows the MGC to determine the relationship between the base and extended Packages as well as to determine/set which PackageID (base and/or extended) will be used (published) in commands.
 It also allows the MGC to suppress the use of certain packages on the MG.